Medications for opioid use disorder in county jails

 The Opioid Treatment Ecosystem

-The Center for Behavioral Health and Justice (CBHJ) at Wayne State University has over a decade of experience facilitating collaboration between criminal-legal stakeholders and behavioral health treatment systems.
+The Center for Behavioral Health and Justice (CBHJ) at Wayne State University has over a decade of experience facilitating collaboration between criminal-legal partners and behavioral health treatment systems.
 We currently work with 26 county jail facilities across the state to facilitate these collaborations.
 With funding from the Michigan Opioid Partnership and the Michigan Health Endowment Fund, the CBHJ started the Opioid Treatment Ecosystem (OTE) initiative in 2019.
 The goal of the initiative is to foster sustainable alliances with community providers to change the cultural landscape around substance use disorder and decrease overdose deaths through prevention, treatment, harm reduction and sustained recovery.

 Evidence-based model for providing medications for opioid use disorder in jails